California counties at trial argue J&J, other drugmakers fueled opioid epidemic

-(Reuters) - Four drugmakers helped cause the deadly U.S. opioid epidemic and a “mountain” of pills to flood the country by deceptively marketing their drugs and downplaying their addictive risks, a lawyer for several California counties argued on Monday at the start of closely-watched trial.
+(Reuters) -Four drugmakers helped cause the deadly U.S. opioid epidemic by deceptively marketing their drugs and downplaying their addictive risks, a lawyer for several California counties argued on Monday at the start of closely-watched trial.

 Fidelma Fitzpatrick, the lawyer, told a California judge that Johnson & Johnson, Teva Pharmaceutical Industries Ltd, Endo International PLC and AbbVie’s Allergan unit needed to be held responsible for a drug crisis that only got worse during the COVID-19 pandemic.

+Teva’s lawyer, David Collie, countered that the two drugs linked to his client had only ever made up a “minuscule” part of the market, and that doctors and patients were fully warned of the risks.
+Teva had acquired the drugs approved for breakthrough pain in cancer patients already on opioids with its purchase of Cephalon.

+The other drug companies are expected to make their opening statements later in the day.

-Her clients - the populous Santa Clara, Los Angeles and Orange counties and the city of Oakland - say those drugmakers should have to pay more than $50 billion to cover the costs of abating the public nuisance they created, plus penalties.
+The plaintiffs - the populous Santa Clara, Los Angeles and Orange counties and the city of Oakland - say the drugmakers should have to pay more than $50 billion to cover the costs of abating the public nuisance they created, plus penalties.

-She told Orange County Superior Court Judge Peter Wilson that the case was about the companies’ “deadly legacy” of trying to boost their profits by promoting opioid painkillers to treat chronic pain while aware of the deadly consequences of doing so.
+Fitzpatrick told Orange County Superior Court Judge Peter Wilson that the case was about the companies’ “deadly legacy” of trying to boost their profits by promoting opioid painkillers to treat chronic pain, resulting in a “mountain” of addictive pills flooding the state and country.

-“The evidence will show each of these companies, all of them, knew what would happen: that their opioids would cause the crushing burden of addiction, overdose and death that California and its people have experienced,” Fitzpatrick said in her opening statement.
+“The evidence will show each of these companies, all of them, knew what would happen: that their opioids would cause the crushing burden of addiction, overdose and death that California and its people have experienced,” she said.

-Lawyers for the companies are expected to deliver their own arguments later on Monday in the non-jury trial, which is being conducted virtually through Zoom due to the pandemic.
-The drugmakers argue they acted appropriately and that they did not cause the national opioid crisis.

 Opioids have resulted in the overdose deaths of nearly 500,000 people from 1999 to 2019 in the United States, according to U.S. Centers for Disease Control and Prevention.